Michaela Gill (Registered MBACP, Dip Counselling)

 The consultation is friendly & informal, but we will discuss your needs & what you want to get out of the counselling process.
 Following our discussion, if we both feel that counselling is the best option for you & you are happy to go ahead, we can arrange your next appointment.

 I offer counselling from my comfortable & easily accessible practice, which is based in Whitley Bay.
 It is within a few minutes walk of both Whitley Bay & Cullercoats Metro stations.
 It also has easy on-road parking.

 I have worked with a wide range of clients, of all ages - from teenagers to clients in their 70’s.
 I have experience of counselling for self-esteem and confidence, anxiety, depression, loss and bereavement, relationship and other family related issues, stress and work related difficulties.

-Besides private practice, my counselling experience includes being a volunteer counsellor in a large Further Education College, a Community Counselling Service and in a local Family & Counselling Centre.
+Besides private practice, my counselling experience includes being a counsellor in a large Further Education College, a Community Counselling Service & a Family Counselling Centre.

 I am a registered member of the BACP and I work within their professional and ethical framework.
 I have professional indemnity insurance, regularly update my training and professional development and receive ongoing Supervision, as recommended by the professional body.
 I have passed the BACP’s Certificate of Proficiency.

 Counselling Related Qualifications